Madeleine Astor: Courtship and first marriage

 Madeleine with John and their Airedale, Kitty.

 Madeleine met Colonel John Jacob "Jack" Astor IV, the only son of businessman William Backhouse Astor, Jr. and socialite Caroline Webster "Lina" Schermerhorn.
 During their courtship, he took her on automobile drives and yacht trips, and they were often followed by the press.
 They became engaged in August 1911 and were married on September 9, 1911.
 There was a considerable amount of opposition to the marriage, not only because of their age difference (29 years apart, with Madeleine being 18 and John being 47) but also because of his recent divorce (November 1909) from his previous wife.

-After several Episcopal priests refused to celebrate the nuptials, the couple was eventually married by a Congregationalist minister in Beechwood, his Newport mansion.
+After several Episcopalian priests refused to celebrate the nuptials, the couple was eventually married by a Congregationalist minister in Beechwood, his Newport mansion.
 His son William Vincent Astor served as best man.

 After their marriage, they had an extended honeymoon.
 They visited several places locally first, then in January 1912, they sailed from New York on the Olympic, and enjoyed a long Egyptian tour.
 While returning from this part of their honeymoon, they booked their passage on the Titanic.

 Aboard the Titanic

 Newspaper report of the sinking of the Titanic.
 Most reports featured the Astors in the headlines.

 Madeleine Astor, then five months pregnant, boarded the Titanic as a first-class passenger in Cherbourg, France, with her husband; her husband's valet, Victor Robbins; her maid, Rosalie Bidois; and her nurse, Caroline Endres.
 They also took Kitty, Colonel Astor's pet Airedale, and occupied one of the parlour suites.
 On the night of April 14, 1912, Colonel Astor reported to his wife that the ship had hit an iceberg.
 He reassured her that the damage did not appear serious, though he helped her strap on her life jacket.
 While they were waiting on the boat-deck, Mrs. Astor lent Leah Aks, a third-class passenger, her fur shawl to keep her son, Filly, warm.
 At one point, the Astors retired to the gymnasium and sat on the mechanical horses in their life jackets.
 Colonel Astor found another life jacket which he reportedly cut with a pen knife to show Mrs. Astor what it was made of.
 When it was time to board a lifeboat, Mrs. Astor, her maid, and her nurse had to crawl through the first-class promenade window into the tilting lifeboat 4, which had been lowered down to A deck to take on more passengers.
 Colonel Astor helped Mrs. Astor climb through the window and asked if he could accompany her as she was 'in a delicate condition'.
 The request was denied by Second Officer Charles Lightoller.
-An account of Madeleine Astor's boarding of the lifeboat was given by Archibald Gracie IV to the US Senate Titanic inquiry.
+An account of Madeleine Astor's boarding of the lifeboat was given by Archibald Gracie IV to the U.S. Senate Titanic inquiry.
 Gracie was a fellow passenger and recalled the events regarding Mrs. Astor in the following terms.